TutorialsWallet utilitiesProximity presentation

 • ZIP file which includes the required framework: (MobileCredentialHolderSDK-*version*.xcframework.zip).

-• Sample Wallet app: You can use this repo for reference as we work through this tutorial.
+• Sample Wallet app: You can use this app for reference as we work through this tutorial.

 Development environment